Mid-Rise Wood Construction

 Benefits will go beyond financial

-In addition to direct economic benefits, the programme will deliver important industrial, social, and environmental benefits through its potential to:
+In addition to direct economic benefits, the programme will help deliver important industrial, social, and environmental benefits of using mass timber through its potential to:

 - substantially increase the demand for wood products in buildings in New Zealand with flow-on benefits to the forestry and processing sector